 “These detentions signify Chinese citizens’ growing resolve and Beijing’s growing fears,” Smith said.
 “Guo, and many others throughout China, want change.
 They want accountability, they want transparency, and they want justice.
 And, increasingly, they are willing to endure great risks and willing to sacrifice their own personal security to speak freely.”
 Click here to read chairman’s statement.

 Chen, who appeared via Skype, called on the controlling Communist Central Party (CCP) to stop persecuting religious believers and respect religious freedom.
 He noted over 120 Tibetan monks have set themselves on fire.
 Some fighting against tyranny have been shot one and he recounted “indescribable persecution” of Falun Gong practitioners.

-“I call on lawyers and legal experts of the United States and the American Bar Association to advocate for the human rights lawyers of China and make joint efforts to provide them with some specific legal support and assistance
+“I call on lawyers and legal experts of the United States and the American Bar Association to advocate for the human rights lawyers of China and make joint efforts to provide them with some specific legal support and assistance,” Chen said.

 Chen, who served years in prison for accepting court cases of women fighting forced abortions, also called to end China’s one-child policy and forcible abortion “because forcing women to abort their babies is a violation of universal human rights.
 It tramples on women’s rights, the right of free choice, and also the sacred right of life.”
 The policy also results in a severe imbalance in gender ratio and a rapidly aging population.